oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NonGreenField.md

 >   This allows the Tool Kit to support the tenancy as Green Field from this point onwards.

 ## Example - Export Identity
-Once the Docker container has been launched and connected to the OCI Tenancy, follow the below steps to quickly export Identity components from OCI.
+Follow the below steps to quickly export Identity components from OCI.

 1. Use the excel [CD3-Blank-template](/cd3_automation_toolkit/example) and place it at the location _/cd3user/tenancies/<customer\_name>/_ which is also mapped to your local directory.